 A Brief History of the Club – Yarra Ranges Mountain Bikers

-In 2013, a comprehensive Warburton Mountain Bike Feasibility Study (350 pages of text, tables, photos and maps detailing mountain bike trails, trail heads (car parks for mountain bikers) with plans for what facilities each trail head would have (toilets, signage, water fountains, etc) including market analysis, environmental impact study, photos, analysis of other mountain bike sites, etc., was published.
+Seven years later, in 2013, a comprehensive Warburton Mountain Bike Feasibility Study (350 pages of text, tables, photos and maps detailing mountain bike trails, trail heads (car parks for mountain bikers) with plans for what facilities each trail head would have (toilets, signage, water fountains, etc) including market analysis, environmental impact study, photos, analysis of other mountain bike sites, etc., was published.

 Warburton Mountain Bike Feasibility Study 2013

 A link to the Feasibility study was posted on the Yarra Ranges Council Website along with an introduction, a call for submissions and a small poll.
-Unfortunately, most people don’t download a 350 page document, let alone read it completely and many didn’t even read the introduction.
+Unfortunately, most people don’t download a 350 page document, let alone read it completely or even read the introduction.
 Most who found the page did read the one line intro to the poll and voted on it.
 The poll said ‘Do you support a Mountain Bike Trail in Warburton‘.
 Please note: A mountain bike trail.
 Not the 97 kms of trails that was being proposed at the time (now over 160 kms of trails), but A mountain bike trail.
 Here is a screen shot (the page has since been removed).

 Yarra Ranges Mountain Bikers Post